 Artificial intelligence (AI) is finding an increasing number of applications in nuclear medicine and radiology.
 Deep learning models have been used to improve image quality, automate image segmentation, and aid in disease classification.
-Models that combine learned features, radiomic features, and clinical information can be used to predict disease progression and design an optimal treatment strategy for every individual.
+AI models combined with image quantification and clinical information can be used to predict disease progression and design an optimal treatment strategy for every individual.

-The RAIVEN (Radiology AI Virtual ENvironment) framework represents a vision of a new radiology environment that incorporates AI tools to better treat and diagnose disease.
+The Ascinta platform represents a vision of a new radiology environment that uses the latest AI tools and biomarkers to better treat and diagnose disease.

-If you’re interested in using RAIVEN, please contact us at firstname.lastname@example.org
+If you’re interested in trying out Ascinta, please contact us at firstname.lastname@example.org